Patient education: Headache treatment in adults (Beyond the Basics)

 In many people, headaches can be well controlled with a combination of medicines and complementary therapies.
 Treatment is most successful when it is tailored to your needs.

 The treatment of tension, chronic daily, medication overuse, and cluster headaches will be reviewed here (table 1).
 Migraine headaches are discussed separately.
-(See "Patient information: Migraine headaches in adults (Beyond the Basics)".)
+(See "Patient education: Migraine headaches in adults (Beyond the Basics)".)

 The causes and diagnosis of headache are discussed separately.
-(See "Patient information: Headache causes and diagnosis in adults (Beyond the Basics)".)
+(See "Patient education: Headache causes and diagnosis in adults (Beyond the Basics)".)
 A discussion of headaches in children is also available.
-(See "Patient information: Headache in children (Beyond the Basics)".)
+(See "Patient education: Headache in children (Beyond the Basics)".)

 HEADACHE TREATMENT TYPES